 If you’re thinking of having a Filipino name for your little one, we are here to assist.
 Read on!

 The moniker Dalisay has a happy and whimsical feel to it, probably because of its association with the English name Daisy.
-This common Filipino surname, which is now the first name, has a rare combination of being easy to pronounce while still being foreign.
-The meaning of Dalisay is ‘flower’.
+This common Filipino surname, which is now the first name, means ‘pure’, ‘clear’ or ‘perfect’, the right name for your cute little one.

 Darna is a fictional superheroine created by Filipinokomiks legend, Mars Ravelo.
 She is a warrior from the outer space who manifests herself through a human named Narda.
 Darna was previously known as Varga and even appeared in the Bulaklak Magazine.
 But after the differences with the editors, her name was changed to Darna.

 What better way to pay homage to your roots that by naming your daughter after the national flower of Philippines.
 This delicate flower name burst into popular after the release of Disney’s movie, “Aladdin”, featuring the gorgeous Princess Jasmine.
 This name was in the top 50 baby name list until 2010, after which it started to wilt.
 It now falls in the Top 100 baby name list.

 This one is the coolest combination name we have seen in a long time.
 The Filipino girl name Blessica is perhaps a mix of English words bless and the suffix is taken from the name Jessica.
 The meaning of this moniker is ‘to confer blessing upon’.